forestryio/hugo-theme-novela/README.md

 ```

 #### Assigning authors to posts.
-Simply add the name of the author to the "authors" field:
+Ad the name of the author to the "authors" field:

 ```yaml
 authors: